As the first part of our Write Away! new playwriting course comes to a conclusion, participants are encouraged to join Part 2.

 People who have written or had radio plays performed would find new skill sets from this programme.

-If all goes well, we hope to run another course for young people during the summer, and then bring participants of both groups together for a day workshop during September.
+The first course is now full.
+If all goes well, we hope to run another course for young people during the summer, and then bring participants of both courses together for a day workshop during September.

 Two Colchester based playwrights, who have had work produced outside the region, will facilitate the writer’s development.